projet-m2-siris-unistra/chatalk/blog/content/blog/mock-ups/index.md

 - One checkbox "I accept the Terms of Use".
 - One button Sign Up to validate the registration.
 - Six hypertext links
-  - "Terms of Use","Privacy Policy" and "Credits" bring us to Terms page.
+  - "Terms of Use", "Privacy Policy" and "Credits" bring us to Terms page.
   - "Status" and "Blog" are the same as the Sign In page.
   - "Already have an account..." goes back to Sign In page.

 ### Mobile view of Sign Up page

 ![Mobile view for the registration page](mobile_register.png)

 ### Desktop view of Sign Up page

 ![Desktop view for the registration page](desktop_register.png)

 ## Password lost